Once4All: Skeleton-Guided SMT Solver Fuzzing with LLM-Synthesized Generators

 \section{Conclusion}

 This paper introduces \tool, an innovative approach for testing SMT solvers that leverages the capabilities of LLMs.
-Instead of directly utilizing LLMs, we employ them to design and implement generators for various SMT theories, including those newly added and solver-specific ones.
-Besides, \tool~synthesize the terms generated by LLM-produced generators into the skeleton from real-world formulas.
+Instead of directly using LLMs, we employ them to design and implement generators for various SMT theories, including newly added and solver-specific ones.
+Furthermore, \tool~synthesizes the terms generated by LLM-produced generators into skeletons extracted from real-world formulas.
 We implemented \tool~as a practical fuzzing tool and conducted a comprehensive evaluation using two well-known SMT solvers, namely Z3 and cvc5.
-Notably, \tool~has successfully identified \confirmed~confirmed real bugs in the solvers, with \fixed~of them already addressed by developers.
+Notably, \tool~has identified \confirmed~confirmed real bugs in the solvers, with \fixed~of them already fixed by developers.
 Moreover, our experiments demonstrate that \tool~outperforms state-of-the-art SMT solver fuzzers in terms of code coverage and bug-finding ability.
-This study establishes an effective manner of utilizing LLMs in the context of software system testing, especially for frequently evolving systems.
+This study demonstrates an effective approach to utilizing LLMs for software system testing, particularly for rapidly evolving systems.